omkargawade-10/Bank_Note_Authentication/README.md

 Here we have build a model, that on the given information of note's we predict the the given note is authenticated or note.

 # Our Goal
+1. Building a model, that on the given information of note's we predict the the given note is authenticated or note.
-We have build web app for the same using Flask and Flasgger for the ease of using the project.
+2. We have build web app for the same using Flask and Flasgger for the ease of using the project.
-We have also used Docker for Dockerizing the project so that we can containerize the project and run it on another required machine.
+3. We have also used Docker for Dockerizing the project so that we can containerize the project and run it on another required machine.

 # Tools Used
 1. Numpy